Four weeks. One class. Your undivided attention. In the lab, in the field, on the road, around the world. Come and celebrate with us!

-In order to comply with W&L’s Web Accessibility policy, we are currently in the process of making our WordPress sites more web accessible for individuals with disabilities.
+To support W&L’s commitment to diversity and inclusion, ITS is committed to ensuring that web and online content is accessible to all.
+As such, we are in the process of making WordPress sites more web accessible for individuals with disabilities.

 As part of that process, we would like your assistance with educational course sites created in WordPress, in particular, course sites that are public-facing.